shubham1chawla/the-strategists-remastered/server/README.md

 ### General
 - Please refer to the `application.yml` file to view all the Spring and application-related configurations.
-- You will need to provide an admin's email address to run the application.
-Either create your own spring profile with the `strategists.admin.email` key, or pass it as a VM argument as `-Dstrategists.admin.email=<YOUR_EMAIL_ADDRESS>`. **DO NOT** hard-code an email address in the default `application.yml` file.
+- You will need to provide admins' email addresses (comma separated for multiple emails) to run the application.
+Either create your own spring profile with the `strategists.admin.emails` key, or pass it as a VM argument as `-Dstrategists.admin.emails=<EMAIL1>,<EMAIL2>`. **DO NOT** hard-code email addresses in the default `application.yml` file.
 - You will need to provide Google Recaptcha secret key to run the application.
 Either create your own spring profile with the `strategists.configuration.google-recaptcha-secret-key` key, or pass it as a VM argument as `-Dstrategists.configuration.google-recaptcha-secret-key=<SECRET_KEY>`. **DO NOT** hard-code it in the default `application.yml` file.
 - If you want to log auto-generated SQLs, change the `spring.jpa.show-sql` to `true` in the `application.yml` or pass it as a VM argument as `-Dspring.jpa.show-sql=true`.
 If you are changing the default `application.yml` file, **DO NOT** commit it to the repository.
 - H2 is enabled by default, if you want to disable it, change the `spring.h2.console.enabled` to `false` in the `application.yml` or pass it as a VM argument as `-Dspring.h2.console.enabled=false`.
 If you are changing the default `application.yml` file, **DO NOT** commit it to the repository.